2022 Northern Ireland Assembly election: Electoral events

 In May 2013, Theresa Villiers, Secretary of State for Northern Ireland, announced that the next Assembly election would be postponed to May 2016, and would be held at fixed intervals of five years thereafter.
 Section 7 of the Northern Ireland (Miscellaneous Provisions) Act 2014 specifies that elections will be held on the first Thursday in May on the fifth calendar year following that in which its predecessor was elected, which would be 5 May 2022; however, there are several circumstances in which the Assembly can be dissolved before the date scheduled by virtue of section 31(1) of the Northern Ireland Act 1998.

 In June 2016, the UK voted to leave the European Union, although Northern Ireland voted to remain.
 The process of withdrawal held particular uncertainty for Northern Ireland due to the potential for customs on the UK–Ireland border.
 Meanwhile, an early election was held to the Northern Ireland Assembly in March 2017.
 After the election, Sinn Féin stated that it would not return to a power-sharing arrangement with the Democratic Unionist Party without significant changes in the party's approach, including Arlene Foster not becoming First Minister until an investigation into the Renewable Heat Incentive scandal was complete.
 Over the next few years, the deadline to form an executive was repeatedly extended as negotiations continued with no success.

 On 18 April 2017, Theresa May, Prime Minister of the UK, called for a general election to be held on 8 June 2017.
-The Conservative Party lost its parliamentary majority and sought a confidence and supply agreement with the DUP to remain in government.
+The Conservative Party lost its parliamentary majority and sought a confidence and supply agreement with the DUP in order to remain in government.
 The DUP and the Conservatives reached an agreement on 26 June.

 In 2019, the UK experienced significant political turbulence over the question of how to proceed with Brexit.
 The European Parliament election in May 2019 saw the Alliance Party take the third MEP place from the Ulster Unionist Party (UUP).
 DUP support for the Conservative government broke down with disagreements over the government's Brexit plans.
 The Conservative government sought a new election, held in December 2019, which they won with a large majority.
 In Northern Ireland, for the first time, traditional Irish nationalist parties won more seats than traditional unionist parties.
 The SDLP and Alliance returned to the House of Commons, while the DUP and Sinn Féin saw vote share declines of more than 5%.

 A DUP/Sinn Féin executive was re-established on 10 January 2020 with the New Decade, New Approach (NDNA) agreement, forestalling an immediate new election.
 By the end of February 2020, the COVID-19 pandemic was confirmed to have spread to Northern Ireland.

 On 15 January 2022, the UK government was accused of interfering in the election by reintroducing dual mandates, which had been abolished in 2016.
 This would enable MPs like Donaldson to have seats in Stormont as well as Westminster, but plans were withdrawn four days later.